dbuenzli/tsdl/README.md

 Tsdl depends on the [SDL 2.0.1][sdl] C library (or later), [ocaml-ctypes][ctypes] and the `result` compatibility package.
-Tsdl is distributed under the BSD3 license.
+Tsdl is distributed under the ISC license.

 [sdl]: http://www.libsdl.org/
 [ctypes]: https://github.com/ocamllabs/ocaml-ctypes